top of page

 BY TRAIN

-Strasbourg train station is a point of access for regional trains coming from Haguenau, Sélestat, Molsheim, Sélestat, Colmar, Mulhouse, Metz, Nancy, Sarreguemines, by also for the national high-speed train (TGV) and international train networks.
-From the station, Place Saint Thomas is a 15 minute walk, and the other locations are a 5 minute walk away.
+Strasbourg train station is a point of access for regional trains coming from Haguenau, Sélestat, Molsheim, Sélestat, Colmar, Mulhouse, Metz, Nancy, Sarreguemines, but also for the national high-speed train (TGV) and international train networks.
+From the station, Place Saint Thomas is a 15 minute walk.

 BY BIKE

-With more than 600 km of cyclable trails and paths, Strasbourg is THE French city for bikes.
+With more than 600 km of cyclable trails and paths, Strasbourg is THE French city for cycling.
 Once in town, it's the best and fastest way to get around.

 BY TRAM